andrekuros/UAVs_Controlled_AirSpace_MavLink_BlockChain/README.md

 # UTM Multi-Features Docker Based TestBed

-This is an academic project that aims to implement a docker based simulation infraesctruture that allow to represent multiple features of an Unmanned Aircraft System Traffic Management (UTM), from the low level drone control system up to the airspace management algorithm.
+This is an academic project that aims to implement a docker based simulation infrastructure that allow to represent multiple features of an Unmanned Aircraft System Traffic Management (UTM), from the low level drone control system up to the airspace management algorithm.

-The proposed TestBed is under construction and the current version was built througt the integration of some OpenSource projects, as presented below:
+The proposed TestBed is under construction and the current version was built through the integration of some OpenSource projects, as presented below:

 ![image](https://user-images.githubusercontent.com/18732953/129098862-49636de7-294f-438e-a099-0c933ce92538.png)

 # Reproducing the TestBed

-All tests were done on Ubuntu 20.04 LTS for the infraestruture and Windows 10 for the visualization tool.
+All tests were done on Ubuntu 20.04 LTS for the infrastructure and Windows 10 for the visualization tool.

-## Building the Infraestrucuture
+## Building the Infrastructure

-The base for the resourses for the TestBed are:
+The base for the resources for the TestBed are:

 DOCKER CONTAINERS: https://www.docker.com/
 CONTAINERNET (MININET): https://containernet.github.io/